Last updated December 2021

 - Birthmarks and acquired pigmentation – skin pigmentation can be present at birth (birthmarks), appear in childhood, or adulthood.
-Examples of these include; congenital melanocytic naevus, cafe au lait spots, spilus naevus, hori’s macules, and naevus of ota.
+Examples of these include; congenital melanocytic nevus, cafe au lait spots, spilus nevus, hori’s macules, and nevus of ota.

 Some lasers can be used for the treatment of skin pigmentation and have minimal or no impact on normal skin.
 This is possible due to the process of selective photothermolysis.
 This is a term that describes how a particular laser wavelength is attracted to pigmented lesions, and only minimally to the normal skin to allow selective removal of a lesion.
 This allows the laser to selectively disrupt the pigment with minimal or no damage to surrounding skin.
 Generally, the wavelengths that are attracted to the melanin in pigmented lesions range from 532 nanometers(nm) to 1064nm.

 One type of laser for treating pigmentation are millisecond pulse width lasers.
 These lasers emit pulses of light that are attracted to the melanin in the pigment, and this selectively disrupts the pigment by thermally heating it.
 The length of each pulse in this case is in the millisecond range (1 millisecond = 1/1000th of a second), and although this sounds short, it is actually a long time in this instance.
-An example of this laser is the Gemini Laser or the Candela V-beam pulsed dye laser.
+An example of this laser is the Gemini Laser.

-Another type of laser for treating pigmentation are q-switched lasers.
+Another type of laser for treating pigmentation is a q-switched laser.
 These lasers emit nanosecond pulses (1 nanosecond = 1 billionth of a second) of light that are attracted to the melanin in the pigmented skin.
-They also selectively heat the pigment to disrupt it, but as the pulses are much shorter, they also have a photomechanical effect ie. they shatter/shock the pigment causing it to breakdown.
+They also selectively heat the pigment to disrupt it, but as the pulses are much shorter, they also have a photomechanical effect ie. they shatter/shock the pigment causing it to break down.
 It is this effect that also allows these lasers to remove tattoo pigment as well.
 Generally the advantage of these lasers is that they require fewer treatments to treat pigmentation than the millisecond lasers.
 It is a more aggressive and effective treatment, and therefore also has more side effects such as a longer recovery time as well as an increased chance of post-inflammatory hyperpigmentation (see below).
-Examples of these lasers include the Sinon Ruby laser and the Medlite laser.
+An example of this laser is the Sinon Ruby laser.

-The first method of treating skin pigmentation is to prevent its appearance or worsening by daily application of sunscreen.
+The first method of treating skin pigmentation is to prevent it from appearing or worsening by applying sunscreen daily.
 UV exposure from sunlight or sun beds will invariably worsen any existing pigmentation and promote further pigmentation to arise.
 The risk of skin cancers also rises with increasing exposure to UV.

-Topical lightening agents can be used in conjunction to help reduce skin pigmentation.
-Topical lightening agents help to reduce pigmentation by inhibiting enzymes that produce melanin (skin pigment) and by increasing the turnover of the skin to flush out exisiting pigmentation.
+Topical lightening agents can be used in conjunction with sunscreen to help reduce skin pigmentation.
+Topical lightening agents like serums help to reduce pigmentation by inhibiting enzymes that produce melanin (skin pigment) and by increasing the turnover of the skin to minimise existing pigmentation.
 Common lightening agents include; hydroquinone, kojic acid, paper mulberry bark extract, retinoids, and glycolic acid.
-For more information on topical lightening agents click here.
+For more information on pigmentation serums click here.

-- Dermal (deep) pigmentation – these pigmentation types are usually found in the dermal layers, and include hori’s macules, and naevus of ota
+- Dermal (deep) pigmentation – these pigmentation types are usually found in the dermal layers, and include hori’s macules, and nevus of ota.

 Solar lentigos or sun spots (epidermal)